 Also Read: Itinerary For a Trip to Vietnam and Cambodia

 Funerary Rock and It’s Caretaker’s Hut

 As soon as you reach the ruins of Machu Picchu, you will see a watchman’s hut, and right beside it is a Funerary rock.
-It is said that this funerary rock was used as a sacrificial altar.
+It is said that using this funerary rock as a sacrificial altar.
 The view from the caretaker’s hut of the whole city will leave you awestruck.

 There are many theories behind the existence of this funerary rock.
 We already stated one of the theories above.
-The next one, it was a symbol that you are entering the cemetery, and this rock was the place where all the funeral related ceremonies were offered.
-But the archaeological remains found around explains, the before construction was either served as a chapel or the sanctuary of Machu Picchu.
+The next one, it was a symbol that you are entering the cemetery, and this rock was the place where all the funeral ceremonies were offered.
+But the archaeological remains found around explain, the before construction was either served as a chapel or the sanctuary of Machu Picchu.

 The plaza differentiates the ceremonial plaza from the residential and functional plaza.
 You will find the maximum amount of greenery here.
-It is covered mostly in grass, and you will definitely find some Llama grazing there.
+It is mostly in grass, and you will definitely find some Llama grazing there.

 You will get a beautiful view of a central plaza from the temple of the three windows.
 The main attraction of the central plaza is the Temple of the Condor.
 It has the head of a condor carved above the rock pile and right behind is a door to a tiny underground cell.

 Fact:- Machu Picchu is consider as “Old Mountain”.